Certificate expiry

 Enter the date you passed your theory test.
 Your certificate is valid for exactly two years — your practical test must be passed on or before the expiry date below.

-Why the limit cannot be extended
+Why the limit is not extended

 DVSA’s booking service enforces the rule automatically: a practical test cannot be booked for a date after the certificate expires.
 If the system shows no available dates inside your window, your only options are to sit a new theory test or to wait for a slot at a different centre.